What is social listening and how to use it: the ultimate guide

 Social listening is all about tuning in to what the public has to say.
 From reputation management through continuous brand monitoring to influencer marketing and media relations, social listening hits all major bases of public relations, connecting you to different audiences in a blink.
 Let's see how a social listening tool like Awario can be of immense help to any PR department.

 Back in the day, good PR meant goodwill with mass media.
-Even though today there are many more factors to take into account, monitoring media coverage is still an essential part of PR.
+Even though today there are many more factors to take into account, monitoring media coverage and listening to the news is still an essential part of PR.
 Social listening tools scan the entire Internet for all mentions of your company, and, unlike humans, they can do it 24/7, all day every day.
 With that, monitoring brand-related conversations becomes an effortless job.

 Brand mentions by the media come as part of all mentions collected by Awario and will be naturally reflected in your Dashboard.
 To get to your media coverage specifically, you can unselect all sources but News/Blogs in your Mentions feed.